-Best known as Germany’s financial hub and the stopover site of one of Europe’s largest airports, the birthplace of Johann Wolfgang von Goethe is a cultural gem on the banks of the Rhine.
+Best known as Germany’s financial hub, the stopover city of one of Europe’s largest airports and the birthplace of Johann Wolfgang von Goethe - the extraordinary German writer - Frankfurt is a cultural gem on the banks of the Rhine.

 Start from the beginning: Goethehaus